fourlastor-jams/into-the-wip/documents/The Concept Document.md

     Men and women from age 21-35.

     ##### Technological/Environmental Context
+    There will be a demo up on itch.
     Players will be using the game store page Steam to find and play the game.

 * #### What other games are similar?
-Pokemon, "Into the Breach", Coromon
+    Pokemon, "Into the Breach", Coromon, Wesnoth

 * #### Unique Selling point
     ##### Why play this game?
     Want more of a tactical challenge than the average pokemon game.
 It also offers harder consequences like death and blood, etc than a pokemon game.
 The tactical challenge mechanics are similar to "Into the Breach".
-The strategic challenge is roguelike-ish.
+    The strategic challenge is roguelike-ish, maybe like "Slay the Spire" and "Faster than Light".

     ##### What makes the game fun?
-    Progressing, proficiency/mastery,
+    Progressing, proficiency/mastery, Roguelike procedural randomness, Unlocking new features / Achievements.

 * #### What is the 'One Question'?
     The one question that can be used to resolve design questions is:
+    > Is it collectable?

 ## Product Description
 A Product-oriented description that describes an overview of the player experience in the game and the game systems that support the overall vision.